Bassmaster pro couple talks sunglasses

 “They have more of a feminine appearance,” she says, “designed to flatter a woman’s facial structure, highlight the cheekbones.”

-Costa’s Waterwoman collection comes in narrow-fitting, large frames with attractively angled temples.
-Frames come in four colors with an option of polarized lenses or plastic lenses in green, gray and “copper silver” mirror.
+Costa’s fishing sunglasses come in a variety of frame styles with attractively angled temples.
+Frames come in multiple colors with an option of polarized lenses or plastic lenses including green, gray and “copper silver” mirror.

 Get plastic lenses

 Trait advises anglers to avoid glass lenses while fishing.